Students organise a race with solidarity aims (selection of charity purpose, measurement of the route, design of race bibs, ...)

 Children should work in groups of 4 to 5 students.
 All groups will be encouraged to have members with different skills, such as: spatial orientation, fine motor skills, creativity, ICT skills and verbal communication.

-• What foods help you stay healthy and be faster in a race?
+- What kind of food helps you to stay healthy and be faster in a race?

 The adaptation of the activity will be marked by the greater or lesser responsibility that can be placed on the students, according to their age and abilities.
 If students are very young (6-7), and they do not know about charities, the teacher may suggest that they look for information.
 During the planning, the teacher can also suggest necessary actions that students may not have noticed, and select actions that students can take the lead on or have decision-making power over.
 For dissemination, younger students (6-7) can draw pictures as a poster about the race to be disseminated in the school or in the neighbourhood; older students (8-9) could organise the recording of a video for dissemination in the school, or both forms of dissemination could be combined according to the abilities of the students.
 When taking measurements, the youngest students will use a familiar object (e.g. ropes, which can even be created by the teacher and have a certain measurement, such as one metre), or a tape measure.
 In the cost analyses, the teacher will prepare the information for the younger pupils (6-7), transforming the numerical value of the price into the coins that you need to complete the payment; older pupils will be able to compare the quantities directly (although always with the support of the concrete material of the coins for those who need it).
 Something similar will happen for estimation of the amount of food needed (fruit, drinks), especially if the number of participants in the race is large and can reach numbers with a magnitude that students cannot master.
 In that case, the race could have more restricted participation (or students could manage a portion of the participants) to make the activity comprehensible to them.